 Is a Blog Right For You?

 The potential perks make a blog worth considering as part of your digital marketing strategy.
-However, we don’t believe company blogs are right for every business, just as social media marketing isn’t right for every business (more on social media for businesses).
+However, we don’t believe company blogs are right for every business, just as social media marketing isn’t right for every business.

 A blog is a serious time investment.
 So, before you break out the coffee and your word processor of choice, there are a few questions you should ask yourself: